-It Takes a Team to Close Larger Accounts
+It Takes a Team to Close Larger Accounts: Sales Team Training

 When a sales rep calls on a team of people, the members of the team are responsible for making a decision.
 They are afraid of taking risks and of the consequences if that decision is the wrong one.
 The sales reps will be suspect.
 Prospects perceive sales reps as having an agenda.
 If the sales reps lips are moving, they must be lying to them, so prospects won’t trust the sales reps.

 These larger deals require a lot more people and you must understand the client and the politics of the deal.
 If you’re not careful, you will waste time and resources.
-Whatever your team spends pursuing one deal causes something else to suffer, they need training on how to land bigger deals
+Whatever your sales team spends pursuing one deal causes something else to suffer, they need training on how to land bigger deals

 A large deal can have a huge payoff; but, done wrong, it can suck your resources dry.
 That’s why a sales rep shouldn’t pursue them in a vacuum by themselves.
 It’s just not possible.

 Here’s an analogy Tom Searcy uses in his book, Whale Hunting.
 In an Eskimo village, it depends on everyone working together to hunt the whale that will sustain the village through the winter.
 If they don’t find the whale, they won’t eat.